patrickTumulty/pyAudGrav/README.md

 ## Other Usage:

-AudGrav has a built in function called `loop_gravity()` that allows the user to iterate over the same data set multiple times.
+pyAudGrav has a built in function called `loop_gravity()` that allows the user to iterate over the same data set multiple times.
 This approach yields interesting and different results to that of the example above.

 ```
 import pyAudGrav